Skip to main content

 Cost: Free

-The Black Issues Forum gives Colorado students the opportunity to engage in meaningful conversation, enhance their leadership potential, and deepen their understanding of their cultural heritage while discussing issues facing today’s Black community.
-The forum is open to high schoolers finishing their junior year with at least a 2.8 GPA.
+The Black Issues Forum allows in-state and out-of-state students to engage in meaningful conversation, enhance their leadership potential, and deepen their understanding of their cultural heritage while discussing issues facing today’s Black community.
+The forum is open to current high school Juniors and rising high school Seniors.

 9. CSU Dance Lab